Adult attention deficit hyperactivity disorder: History

-Early work on disorders of attention was conducted by Alexander Crichton in 1798 writing about "mental restlessness".
-The underlying condition came to be recognized from the early 1900s by Sir George Still.
-Efficacy of medications on symptoms was discovered during the 1930s and research continued throughout the twentieth century.
+Early work on disorders of attention was conducted by Alexander Crichton in 1798, who wrote about "mental restlessness.".
+The underlying condition came to be recognized in the early 1900s by Sir George Still.
+The efficacy of medications on symptoms was discovered during the 1930s, and research continued throughout the twentieth century.
 ADHD in adults began to be studied in the 1990s and research has increased as worldwide interest in the condition has grown.

-In the 1970s researchers began to realize that the condition now known as ADHD did not always disappear in adolescence, as was once thought.
+In the 1970s, researchers began to realize that the condition now known as ADHD did not always disappear in adolescence, as was once thought.
 The expansion of the definition for ADHD beyond only being a condition experienced by children was mainly accomplished by refocusing the diagnosis on inattention instead of hyperactivity.
 At about the same time, some of the symptoms were also noted in many parents of the children under treatment.
+Having this correlation between the parent and child indicates that biological factors may play a role in the inheritance of ADHD.

 Society and culture

 ADHD in adults, as with children, is recognized as an impairment that may constitute a disability under U.S. federal disability nondiscrimination laws, including such laws as the Rehabilitation Act of 1973 and the Americans With Disabilities Act (ADA, 2008 revision), if the disorder substantially limits one or more of an individual's major life activities.
 For adults whose ADHD does constitute a disability, workplaces have a duty to provide reasonable accommodations, and educational institutions have a duty to provide appropriate academic adjustments or modifications, to help the individual work more efficiently and productively.

-In a 2004 study it was estimated that the yearly income discrepancy for adults with ADHD was $10,791 less per year than high school graduate counterparts and $4,334 lower for college graduate counterparts.
+In a 2004 study, it was estimated that the yearly income discrepancy for adults with ADHD was $10,791 less per year than their high school graduate counterparts and $4,334 lower for college graduate counterparts.
 The study estimates a total loss in productivity in the United States of over US$77 billion.

 Controversy

 ADHD controversies include concerns about its existence as a disorder, its causes, the methods by which ADHD is diagnosed and treated including the use of stimulant medications in children, possible overdiagnosis, misdiagnosis as ADHD leading to undertreatment of the real underlying disease, alleged hegemonic practices of the American Psychiatric Association and negative stereotypes of children diagnosed with ADHD.
 These controversies have surrounded the subject since at least the 1970s.

+With the drastic growth of patients in recent years, Adult ADHD, being more recently identified compared to ADHD in children, contains even more instability and controversy in terms of diagnosis.
+The problem of overdiagnosis is especially emphasized, as the criteria in the DSM focuses on routine screening and symptom checklists, yet lacks consideration for other sources of information like self-report, clinical interviews, neuropsychological testing, etc.